Network Security for Business: Firewalls, Monitoring & Best Practices

 Cloud Access Security Brokers (CASB)

-CASB solutions sit between your users and cloud applications, providing visibility into cloud usage, enforcing security policies, and detecting threats.
-For UK businesses managing multiple SaaS applications, CASB platforms offer centralised control over data security, compliance, and threat protection across your entire cloud ecosystem.
+CASBs sit between users and cloud applications, providing visibility, enforcing policies, and detecting threats.
+For businesses managing multiple SaaS apps, they offer centralised control over security and compliance across your cloud ecosystem.

 Virtual Private Networks (VPNs): Securing Remote Access

-With remote and hybrid work now standard practice for many UK businesses, VPNs have become essential network security solutions for protecting data transmitted over public networks.
-VPNs create encrypted tunnels between remote users and your corporate network, ensuring confidentiality and integrity of communications.
+With hybrid work now standard, VPNs are essential network security solutions for protecting data over public networks.
+They create encrypted tunnels between remote users and your corporate network, ensuring confidentiality.

 VPN Implementation Best Practices